dsalomoni/my-ubuntu/README.md

 ## Acknowledgments

-This work is based on the `docker-ubuntu-vnc-desktop` image, available at <a href="https://github.com/fcwu/docker-ubuntu-vnc-desktop">https://github.com/fcwu/docker-ubuntu-vnc-desktop</a>.
+This work is based on a modified version of the `docker-ubuntu-vnc-desktop` image, available at <a href="https://github.com/fcwu/docker-ubuntu-vnc-desktop">https://github.com/fcwu/docker-ubuntu-vnc-desktop</a>, where you can also find several possible additional customizations.
+If you are curious to know how that image was modified here, have a look at the Dockerfile in the `modified` folder.